SB-5984

 Plain Language

-When the operator knows the user is a minor or the chatbot is directed to minors, the operator must implement reasonable measures to prohibit eight specific categories of manipulative engagement techniques.
-These include: prompting users to return for emotional support, excessive praise designed to foster attachment, simulating romantic bonds, guilt-tripping users who try to leave, promoting isolation from family and friends, encouraging minors to hide information from trusted adults, discouraging breaks, and soliciting purchases framed as necessary to maintain the AI relationship.
-The enumerated list is illustrative ('including'), meaning other manipulative engagement techniques that cause the chatbot to engage in or prolong an emotional relationship may also be covered.
-This is a detailed anti-addictive-design and anti-emotional-dependency provision specific to minor users.
+When the operator knows the user is a minor or the chatbot is directed to minors, the operator must implement reasonable measures to prohibit a detailed list of manipulative engagement techniques designed to create or deepen emotional dependency.
+The prohibited techniques include: prompting users to return for emotional support, excessive praise to foster attachment, mimicking romantic relationships, simulating emotional distress when users try to disengage, promoting isolation from real relationships, encouraging minors to withhold information from parents, discouraging breaks, and soliciting purchases framed as necessary to maintain the AI relationship.
+This is a comprehensive anti-manipulation obligation that goes beyond simple addictive design patterns to cover emotional exploitation specifically.

 Statutory Text